AnchitPandey/Stock-Market-Web-App/README.md

 ### 4. Details View - Organization Yearly Stock Summary

-Once the user clicks on the charts tab, I send Get Request to HighStock API to show the stock details past 4 years as shown in figure below.
+Once the user clicks on the charts tab, I send Get Request to HighStock API to show the stock details like Open Price, Low Price, High Price, Close Price and Volume past 4 years as shown in figure below.
 The user can filter this view by months (1,3,6), weeks and years

 ![Details Page - Charts](https://user-images.githubusercontent.com/40236708/108009558-d8af5680-6fb7-11eb-9c02-d1f9cf26370b.JPG)